 The sanskrit word “Vinyasa” means “to place in a special way”.
 Often it is translated as “ritual”.
 It refers to a “ritualised” synchronisation between movement and breath.
 A Vinyasa Yoga class consists of postures that are sequenced in a way that the practitioner can gradually explore and build up their physical abilities while remaining in a constant flow of movement and breath through which we can achieve a state of internal awareness, concentration and meditation.

 While we are working along the traditional sequence of Ashtanga Yoga Primary series mostly, we have to keep in mind that each person is an individual with different needs, strengths and weaknesses.
 I do not believe in an approach that is too rigid and does not allow for a wider range of postures and modifications if these are to be of benefit for the practitioner.
-Even in led group classes these individual differences have to be recognised and postures be made available that will help each participant to progress in their practice over all.
+Even, or maybe especially in led group classes these individual differences have to be recognised and postures be made available that will help each participant to progress in their practice over all.

 The ideal setting for Yoga classes are individual, 1 to 1 instructions.
 Here, we can assess and take into account your very personal needs and adapt the practice accordingly.
 If there is no injury or other physical issue, the Ashtanga Yoga primary series is used as a guideline but will be modified and/or changed more or less strongly if needed, to benefit in the best possible way.
 If there is injury or other physical issues, I may suggest a very different kind of practice.